UUID Generator

 UUID Versions Explained

 Version 4 (Random): This is the most commonly used UUID version.
 It generates identifiers using random or pseudo-random numbers.
-Our tool uses JavaScript's crypto.getRandomValues()
+Our tool uses JavaScript's crypto.getRandomValues() to ensure cryptographically secure random generation.
+V4 UUIDs have 122 random bits, making collisions extremely unlikely.

 Version 1 (Timestamp-based): V1 UUIDs are generated using the current timestamp and the machine's MAC address.
 They're useful when you need time-ordered identifiers, though they may expose information about when and where the UUID was generated.